matchyOrg/.github/profile/README.md

 ### Daniel [@Fancy11111](https://github.com/Fancy11111)
 `🟢 frontend contributor`

 Daniel has the most experience in the software industry from our team.
-He developed a frontend feature that didn't make it into the final version.
+He developed a frontend feature that sadly didn't make it into the final version.

 ### Jakob [@jakobsohm](https://jakobsohm.at/)
 `🟢 logo designer`